Too many Project Managers find it’s their presentation skills that let them down.

 You get the picture.

-If your audience cares enough about the complication you introduced at step 2, they will want to hear your answers to the question at step 5.
+If your audience cares enough about the complication you introduced in step 2, they will want to hear your answers to the question in step 5.
 And these are the main parts of your presentation.

-If you are, and you want to start your presentation powerfully, here is a great article on giving a good presentation, and how to start a presentation with 5 strong opening slides, from SlideModel.com (and 9 they also offer tricks for you to test).
+If you are, and you want to start your presentation powerfully, here is a great article on giving a good presentation, and how to start a presentation with 5 strong opening slides, from SlideModel.com.

 We also have a great video on our sister site, Management Courses: Attending Meetings – Using Projector and Slides Effectively